-Continuing their popular “Negotiation Ethics for Lawyers” series, Ted Russell and Zach McGee explore a fun and extremely useful topic for anyone who negotiates: how should we respond when the other side engages in “dirty tricks” and other bad faith tactics, without violating our own ethical obligations?
+Continuing the popular “Negotiation Ethics for Lawyers” series, Zach McGee explores a fun and extremely useful topic for anyone who negotiates: how should we respond when the other side engages in “dirty tricks” and other bad faith tactics, without violating our own ethical obligations?

 Zach McGee, Senior Vice President, Business Affairs, Sony Pictures Home Entertainment, Los Angeles, CA